MicrosoftDocs/OData-docs/Odata-docs/client/annotation-support.md

 # Client Annotation Support
 **Applies To**: [!INCLUDE[appliesto-odataclient](../includes/appliesto-odataclient-v7.md)]

 Before ODataLib 6.10.0, OData core library supported metadata annotations for elements in the model and instance annotations for particular instances in the payload.
 But on client side, there wasn’t a good way to access these annotations.
-ODataLib 6.10.0 introduced several APIs to enable user to access annotations on client side.
+ODataLib 6.10.0 introduced several APIs to enable users to access annotations on client side.
 Basically, OData client follows the rules defined in [OData V4.0 protocol](https://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part1-protocol/odata-v4.0-errata02-os-part1-protocol-complete.html) (see [6.4 Vocabulary Extensibility](https://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part1-protocol/odata-v4.0-errata02-os-part1-protocol-complete.html#_Toc406398214)) to access instance or metadata annotations.

 ## How to get annotations on client side

 All client CLR types in this tutorial are generated using the OData Connected Service extension.
-Before we dive into this tutorial, checkout [OData Connected Service](/odata/connectedservice/getting-started) tutorial on how to generate the client side proxy classes.
+Before we dive into this tutorial, check out the [OData Connected Service](/odata/connectedservice/getting-started) tutorial on how to generate the client side proxy classes.

 OData Client provides the following APIs for accessing annotations in `DataServiceContext` class.